Naman-Gujarathi/SoundStream/README.md

-It looks like the Markdown formatting might not be rendering correctly in your README file.
-Here is a more refined version of the README content that should render properly:
+It appears that the issue is with the way the Markdown is being rendered.
+Here is a corrected version that ensures the formatting will be properly interpreted by Markdown renderers like GitHub:

 ```markdown
 # SoundStream: Microservices-Based Video to MP3 Converter